grumdrig/slog/guide.md

 The valid tags are:

-- Title: A short name for your strategy
+- Title: A short (one-line) name for your strategy

 - Author: Use this to take credit for your work